apostol-madalin-mihai/P4-T7-Apostol-Ciuturoianu-Tuta/Docs/readme.txt

-This folder shall contain the diagrams required for the project.
+This folder shall contain the diagrams and SRS required for the project.